 According to Fungal Infection Trust, at least 70 percent of premenopausal women develop yeast infection once at some point in their lives, while 75 million women experience repeat attacks.
 Oral candidiasis, on the other hand, affects 9.5 million people worldwide.8

 Yeast infection typically affects the female reproductive organs, because a small number of Candida is normally found there.
-For men, there's a small chance they may get yeast infection if they have sexual intercourse with an infected partner.
+For men, there's a small chance they may get a yeast infection if they have sexual intercourse with an infected partner.
 Since yeast feeds on sugar, patients with diabetes tend to be more susceptible to the disease.

-Telltale symptoms of yeast infection in women include vaginal discharge, rashes and itching in the vaginal area and a burning sensation during urination.
+Telltale symptoms of a yeast infection in women include vaginal discharge, rashes and itching in the vaginal area and a burning sensation during urination.
 In men, penile discharge may occur, along with inflammation and irritation of the penis.
 In oral candidiasis, which affects both men and women, white spots appear, and may be accompanied by sore throat.

 Conventional treatment for yeast infection usually involves the use of antifungal creams, but home remedies may be useful as well.
 Apple cider vinegar is known to be helpful in relieving symptoms,9 as well as tea tree oil.10